 Dental care is an integral part of all our lives, albeit many myths surround it.
 Oral health and overall wellness go hand in hand.
 Poor oral care can result in significant health issues, which is why it is essential to clear any misconceptions.
 Clearing the air can undoubtedly improve other’s approach to oral care.
 Continue reading to learn the most common dental myths everyone should know.

 Myth Number One: Your First Visit to a Dentist Near You Should Be at Age 3

-A child should visit their dentist in Red Deer as soon as their first tooth appears.
+A child should visit their Red Deer dentist as soon as their first tooth appears.
 This visit is crucial for a few different reasons.
 Children are unable to identify when their teeth are causing them pain.
 A baby may begin to cry or refuse food as their teeth are not coming in correctly or due to the damage they have acquired.
 Since they cannot verbalize their discomfort, it can remain overlooked.
 Additionally, scheduling a child’s first dental visit early on and ensuring they have a positive first impression will encourage them to continue seeking dental care in the near future.

 Following their first visit, the majority of children should have a check-up scheduled every six months.
 Biannual check-ups will detect potential issues early on before they have the opportunity to worsen.
 Although baby teeth may not be permanent, damage or decay they acquire could eventually damage their (permanent) adult teeth in the future.